-Hello RealSense example demonstrates the basics of connecting to a RealSense device and taking advantage of depth data by printing the distance to object in the center of camera field of view.
+rs-hello-realsense example demonstrates the basics of connecting to an Intel RealSense device and taking advantage of depth data by printing the distance to object in the center of camera field of view.

 Assuming camera is connected you should see

 "The camera is facing an object X meters away" line being continuously updated.
 X is the distance in meters to the object in the center of camera field of view.

 First, we include the Intel® RealSense™ Cross-Platform API.